-The right to retain counsel, constitutionally secured by s.
-10(b) of the Charter, and the right to have counsel provided at the expense of the state are not the same thing.
-The Charter does not in terms constitutionalize the right of an indigent accused to be provided with funded counsel.
-At the advent of the Charter, legal aid systems were in force in the provinces, possessing the administrative machinery and trained personnel for determining whether an applicant for legal assistance lacked the means to pay counsel.
-In our opinion, those who framed the Charter did not expressly constitutionalize the right of an indigent accused to be provided with counsel, because they considered that, generally speaking, the provincial legal aid systems were adequate to provide counsel for persons charged with serious crimes who lacked the means to employ counsel.
-However, in cases not falling within provincial legal aid plans, ss.
-7 and 11(d) of the Charter, which guarantee an accused a fair trial in accordance with the principles of fundamental justice, require funded counsel to be provided if the accused wishes counsel, but cannot pay a lawyer, and representation of the accused by counsel is essential to a fair trial.
-157 there may be rare circumstances in which legal aid is denied but the trial judge, after an examination of the means of the accused, is satisfied that the accused, because of the length and complexity of the proceedings or for other reasons, cannot afford to retain counsel to the extent necessary to ensure a fair trial.
+The Right to Legal Aid: How British Columbia's Legal Aid System Fails to Meet International Human Rights Obligations Lawyers Rights Watch Canada accordance with the principles of fundamental justice, require funded counsel to be provided if the accused wishes counsel, but cannot pay a lawyer, and representation of the accused by counsel is essential to a fair trial.157 there may be rare circumstances in which legal aid is denied but the trial judge, after an examination of the means of the accused, is satisfied that the accused, because of the length and complexity of the proceedings or for other reasons, cannot afford to retain counsel to the extent necessary to ensure a fair trial.
 In those circumstances, even before the advent of the Charter, the trial judge had the power to stay proceedings until counsel for the accused was provided.
 Such a stay is clearly an appropriate remedy under s.
 24(1) of the Charter.
-Where the trial judge exercises this power, either Legal Aid or the Crown will be required to fund counsel if the trial is to proceed.
+Where the trial judge exercises this power, either Legal Aid or the Crown will be required to fund counsel if the trial is to proceed.158

 The ONCA acknowledged that legal aid authorities are entitled to deference in their findings that an accused has the means to employ counsel.
-However, the court asserted that a court's inducing or coercing the Crown to spend funds which the Commons has never even heard of."
-159
+However, the court asserted that

-While the court referred to Article 14 (3)(d) of the ICCPR and Article 6(3)(c) of the ECHR in its discussion concerning the evolution of the right to counsel, 158 it did not base its finding of a right to legal aid on international law principles or Canada's international law obligations.
+While the court referred to Article 14 (3)(d) of the ICCPR and Article 6(3)(c) of the ECHR in its discussion concerning the evolution of the right to counsel,159 it did not base its finding of a right to legal aid on international law principles or Canada's international law obligations.

-The courts have cautioned that a stay of proceedings is an extraordinary remedy and is to be used in the clearest of cases and that this "is even more true when it is combined with
+The courts have cautioned that a stay of proceedings is an extraordinary remedy and is to be used in the clearest of cases and that this "is even more true when it is combined with a court's inducing or coercing the Crown to spend funds which the Commons has never even heard of."160

-The ONCA in R v Rushlow ruled that in considering whether to appoint counsel, the trial judge is required to consider the seriousness of the charges, the length and complexity of the proceedings and the accused's ability to participate effectively and defend the case.
-The ONCA suggested that it will be the "rare and exceptional case where the court will find it necessary to appoint counsel," not because counsel is only required in exceptional cases, but because of the "pervasiveness of legal aid."
+The ONCA in R v Rushlow ruled that in considering whether to appoint counsel, the trial judge is required to consider the seriousness of the charges, the length and complexity of the proceedings and the accused's ability to participate effectively and defend the case.161 The ONCA suggested that it will be the "rare and exceptional case where the court will find it necessary to appoint counsel," not because counsel is only required in exceptional cases, but because of the "pervasiveness of legal aid."162